Habits are not a straight line

-I just wrapped up the Habits and Rhythms class.
-We talked about how habits and creating change in general isn’t a straight line.
+In my last Habits and Rhythms class, we talked about how habits and creating change in general isn’t a straight line.
 It’s back and forth.
 It’s circular.

 If you expect to be able to make a new habit with only willpower in a straight line, when that doesn’t happen it’s easy to give up.
 You start thinking you don’t have what it takes.
 You are too lazy.
 You lack willpower.